 Each birth parent we work with is asked about their preference regarding future openness with the adoptive family.
 Many birth parents envision having regular updates and having a visit with the adoptive family every year, and other birth parents will find the idea of openness too emotionally difficult.
 Each birth parent should determine what is most comfortable for them and advocate for the level of openness that they desire.
 Similarly, adoptive families will be educated about open adoption and asked about their comfort level regarding ongoing contact with their child's birth parent.
 Families are encouraged to educate themselves on the topic and explore what is the best fit for them.
 If you do not feel that open adoption is right for your family, we will talk with you about your concerns.

 In some cases, families need assistance with providing updates to the birth family.
-Chrysalis House can act as a mediator in those situations, keeping record of what is sent to a birth family and allowing you to keep you address anonymous.
+Chrysalis House can act as a mediator in those situations, keeping record of what is sent to a birth family and allowing you to keep your address anonymous.
 We always advocate for ensuring your child's and family's safety, which can affect some open adoptions.
 You will never be asked to maintain contact with a birth family is it would be unsafe for you to do so.